VPRTempo: A Fast Temporally Encoded Spiking Neural Network for Visual Place Recognition: Conclusions and future work

 \section{Conclusions and future work}

-In this paper, we presented the first temporally encoded SNN to solve VPR tasks for robotic vision and localization.
-We significantly improved the capacity of SNN systems to learn and query place datasets over state-of-the-art and conventional systems (SAD \cite{6224623}, NetVLAD \cite{Arandjelovic16}, GCL \cite{leyvavallina2021gcl}, VPRSNN \cite{hussaini2022ensembles}), demonstrating capability for real-time learning in deployment.
+In this paper, we presented the first temporally encoded SNN to solve VPR tasks for robotic localization and navigation.
+We significantly improved the capacity of SNN systems to learn and query place datasets over state-of-the-art and conventional systems (SAD \cite{6224623}, NetVLAD \cite{Arandjelovic16}, GCL \cite{leyvavallina2021gcl}, VPRSNN \cite{hussaini2022ensembles}).
 In addition to this, we observed comparable network precision to these systems in correctly matching query to database references.

 There are multiple future directions for this work and its application in robotic localization and VPR methods: 1) We are working toward translating our method onto Intel's neuromorphic processor, Intel Loihi 2 \cite{orchard2021efficient}, to deploy on energy efficient hardware.
 2) For deployment on neuromorphic hardware, we are investigating the use of event streams from event-based cameras as the input to our network in order to further reduce latencies and improve energy-effciency.
 3) Given our system's fast training and inference times, we will explore an ensemble fusing SNNs representing the same places for increased robustness.
 4) Finally, we are exploring deployment of our network onto a robot for online and real-time learning of novel environments.